nspcc-dev/neofs-http-gw/README.md

 ### Binding and TLS

-Gateway binds to `0.0.0.0:8082` by default and you can change that with `--listen_address` option.
+You can make the gateway listen on specific address using the `--listen_address` option.

 It can also provide TLS interface for its users, just specify paths to the key and certificate files via `--tls_key` and `--tls_certificate` parameters.
 Note